York Beach Maine

 Serving Public Health District 4 – “Midcoast”

 Unit 2642, the MidCoast MRC serves the four counties of the MidCoast region (Knox, Lincoln, Sagadahoc and Waldo).
 One of Maine’s newest MRC units, MidCoast MRC has developed strong and productive relationships with each of the county Emergency Management Agencies within its district.
+This unit is led by Drexell White.

 This active unit is currently seeking both a Logistics Section Chief and an Operations Section Chief.